A Welcoming Hub for Iraqi Culture and Community

 The Iraqi Canadian Society, in collaboration with MMS Accounting and Bookkeeping and the Jawed Foundation for Seniors, offered low-cost tax filing services to seniors and low-income individuals.
 More than 20 community members benefited from this initiative and expressed their heartfelt appreciation for the support.

-Special thanks go to accountant Mr. Sadiq Al-Azzawi, who generously donated all his service fees back to the Iraqi Canadian Society.
+A special thanks goes to accountant Mr. Sadiq Al-Azzawi, who generously donated all his service fees back to the Iraqi Canadian Society.

 We extend our sincere gratitude to MMS Accounting and the Jawed Foundation for their partnership in making this valuable initiative a success.